 They’ve come a long way and are a common choice for home replacement windows and doors.

+If you’re seeking a durable and energy-efficient solution for your windows, vinyl is an excellent choice.
+Vinyl windows, particularly those from reputable manufacturers like Andersen, Pella, Milgard, and Anlin, are designed to withstand the intense heat of Arizona.
 Unlike windows from a decade ago that would soften and sag after being exposed to direct, intense 100+ degree sunlight for months, modern blends of PVC vinyl with inhibitors to prevent the sun’s UV from softening and damaging the vinyl, reinforced metal within the vinyl and additives in the vinyl itself all combine into a better product.

 The longevity is much, much better.